 We suggest parking at the High Falls parking area (complete with restrooms and visitor center).
-The hike to the Bridal Veil Falls is 4.4 miles roundtrip.
+The hike to the Bridal Veil Falls is 4.4 miles round-trip.
 Most of the hike is on wide gravel roads (great for mountain biking) with no steep sections and not much elevation gain.
-On the way to or from, hike to Grassy Creek Falls (and extra 1.6 miles) or take the scenic, wooded Three Lakes Trail (an extra 1/2 mile) that takes you by Lake Dense, Lake Alford and Lake Julia.
-Or extend your hike to seven miles by including High Falls and Triple Falls.
+On the way to or from, hike to Grassy Creek Falls (an extra 1.6 miles) or take the scenic, wooded Three Lakes Trail (an extra 1/2-mile) that takes you by Lake Dense, Lake Alford and Lake Julia.
+Or, extend your hike to seven miles by including High Falls and Triple Falls.

 Bridal Veil Falls Hike Directions

-To hike from the Fawn Lake Access Area, turn right 0.10 miles and take the first left on Conservation Road for 1.70 miles past the airstrip and turn left on Bridal Veil Falls Road 0.53 miles to the base of the Bridal Veil Falls.
-And extend your exploration by hiking to some nearby hidden lakes.
+To hike from the Fawn Lake Access Area, turn right 0.10-mile and take the first left on Conservation Road for 1.7 miles past the airstrip and turn left on Bridal Veil Falls Road.
+Go 0.53 miles to the base of the Bridal Veil Falls.
+And, extend your exploration by hiking to some nearby hidden lakes.